PollinatorBee/sendero-sereno/README.md

 ### 🔒 Note on Availability
 This repository contains a **case study version** of the project.
-Original assets and full source files are not publicly distributed.
+Original assets and full source files are not publicly distributed, the license for this project is property of gobierno de navarra.
 Included materials:
 - Project overview and personal contributions
 - Screenshots and demo video